 The original church made of coral rock, was built in 1838-39.
 The building, when completed, was 38 x 58 feet, and the total cost of construction was $6,500.
 This first building was totally destroyed by a hurricane on October 11, 1846.
 The second church was a wooden structure measuring 28 x 66 feet.
 Services were held in this building on June 30, 1848, and the church was consecrated on January 4, 1851, by the Right Reverend C.E.
 Gadsden, Bishop of South Carolina.

 In 1857 a Rectory was erected on the corner of Duval and Eaton Street, facing Eaton.
+To learn about plans for renovation of the Historic Rectory, click here.
+To view vintage photos of the church and rectory, click here.
 The Rev. Osgood E. Herrick was the first in a long line of rectors to call it home.
 The church was growing steadily, and the seating capacity of 350 was becoming inadequate.
 This is when St. Peter’s was established (1875), and the Spanish Mission of St. John’s followed.

 The second church was destroyed in the Great Fire of Key West in March 1886.
 By some good fortune the Rectory survived undamaged.
 Rebuilding the church began immediately, and the third church was completed in 1887.
 Constructed of wood, it stood in the center of the block facing Eaton Street.
 It measured approximately 58 x 98 feet.